celesrenata/pfsense-ultimate-config/README.md

     17. Save this information from all 3 commands as you will need it later!
 I saved mine with my favorite text editor which wasn't installed:
         * ```sudo apt-get install vim```
     18. ```nordvpn disconnect```
-14. You will want to setup shared folders to export your new configuration for when you migrate to your production environment or to make life easier with other tasks
+14. You will want to set up shared folders to export your new configuration for when you migrate to your production environment or to make life easier with other tasks
     1. In virtualbox, navigate to: **Debian LiveCD > Settings > Shared Folders**
     2. Map a folder to /mnt/shared